Microwave Cooking for One by Marie T Smith

 2 oz. macaroni

 Spread out macaroni in pot.
 Cook 12 minutes (_____) at 50% power until water is absorbed.
 Place on plate, top with your favorite sauce, and serve.
-(See recipes for Pasta Sauce and Vegetarian Pasta Sauce in Microwave Cooking for One by Marie T Smith, or make a big batch and freeze it using Momma's Microwave Italian Spaghetti Sauce Recipe.)
+(See recipes for Pasta Sauce and Vegetarian Pasta Sauce in Microwave Cooking for One by Marie T Smith, or make a big batch of sauce and freeze it using Momma's Microwave Italian Spaghetti Sauce Recipe.)

 Method 2: Long Macaroni